kyle-ilantzis/backus-naur-to-java/Readme.md

 Where **{the_action}** identifies the action **the_action**.

-Finally, make sure that after the last production there is an **empty line**.

 You can write C-style comments with the reserved symbols **/\*** and **\*/**

     /* The sheep on the farm goes ... baa baa baa! */